The following are answers to frequently asked questions.

 My doctor said that I should not consider chiropractic treatment.

 First off, no practitioner of any type should make this statement, as they are not trained in these applications.
 Having said that, if your doctor says something like this, you should consider his training.
 Is he current?
 Has he taken any medical coursework recently to stay current?
 Is his office and equipment current or outdated and shoddy?
 Has he done anything helpful for you regarding your problem otherwise?
-Most practitioners that would make such a statement are probably not current in their medical training.
+Practitioners that would make such a statement are likely not current in their medical training and are incompetent.
 Not only should this advise be disregarded, it should be taken as a clue that you should probably consider looking for a replacement with more current medical training.

 Who certifies the doctors competency in neurology?